Gabi (footballer, born 1983)

-Gabriel Luis Fernández Arenas (/es/; born 10 July 1983), known as Gabi (/es/), is a Spanish former professional footballer who played as a defensive midfielder, currently a manager.
+Gabriel Luis Fernández Arenas (/es/; born 10 July 1983), known as Gabi (/es/), is a Spanish former professional footballer who played as a defensive midfielder.
+He is currently assistant manager of La Liga club Atlético Madrid.

 He made 429 La Liga appearances, mostly in two spells at Atlético Madrid interspersed with a period at Zaragoza, winning domestic and European silverware with the former; during his ten-year stint at the club, he amassed competitive totals of 417 matches and ten goals.
-He also competed professionally in Qatar, with Al Sadd.
+He also played in Qatar with Al Sadd.

 Gabi represented Spain at youth level.

 Club career

 Atlético Madrid

 Gabi was born in Madrid.
 A product of Atlético Madrid's youth system, he was seldom used during his debut season with the Colchoneros first team.

 After a loan to another club in the capital, Getafe CF, Gabi would make 52 La Liga appearances for the club from 2005 to 2007, scoring his only goal in a 1–1 away draw against RCD Espanyol on 9 April 2006.